Lepovirta/yahe/README.md

 3. Click the "Load Temporary Add-on..." button.
 4. Select the `output/webextension/` directory from the directory where you cloned this repository to.

-The Greasemonkey script can be loaded by opening the `output/greasemonkey/yahe.user.js` file from the directory where you cloned this repository to.

 If you want to change the default settings for the script, change the values in `yahe.js` source file.
 Remember to rebuild after changing the values.